lucascrx/EURECOM_SDN_assistance_DMM/SDN_Controler/README.md

  switches with router capabilities AND with mobility management capabilities.

+*MobilityModule : is just a set of java class that formalize mobility management in SDN.

+* Topologies is a folder where virtual networks are designed to test SDN controllers.

 Note April, 12: finally in customizing the simple_router_13.py we managed to get something that works: ipv6 seems to be handled by the controller.
 Now our problem is to make mininet hosts consider Router